Mellon Research Initiative: Events

 David Killick, Professor of Anthropology, University of Arizona

 Clemente Marconi, James R. McCredie Professor in the History of Greek Art and Archaeology; University Professor, Institute of Fine Arts, NYU

-Michele Marincola, Sherman Fairchild Chairman and Professor of Conservation, Institute of Fine Arts, NYU; Conservator, The Cloisters, The Metropolitan Museum of Art (part-time); Conservation Consultant, Villa La Pietra
+Michele Marincola, Sherman Fairchild Distinguished Professor of Conservation, Institute of Fine Arts, NYU; Conservator, The Cloisters, The Metropolitan Museum of Art (part-time); Conservation Consultant, Villa La Pietra

 Marcos Martinon-Torres, Professor of Archaeological Science, University College London

 This conference is convened by David Wengrow (Professor of Comparative Archaeology, Institute of Archaeology, University College London) as part of the IFA’s Mellon Research Initiative.